A note on Ratliff-Rush filtration, reduction number and postulation number of $\mathfrak m$-primary ideals: INTRODUCTION

-It is worth asking if we can generalize Theorem 1.2 to a higher dimensional Cohen-Macaulay ring.
-The main difficulty in generalizing the result is that there is no simple relation between $\rho(I)$ and $\rho\left(I/(x)\right)$.
-Under some conditions on the depth of the associated graded ring, we prove the following proposition:
+It is worth examining whether we can extend Theorem 1.2 for higher-dimensional Cohen-Macaulay local rings.
+The main difficulty in generalizing this result is that there is no simple relation between $\rho(I)$ and $\rho\left(I/(x)\right),$ where $x $ is a superficial element for $I$.
+Under some assumptions on the depth of the associated graded ring, we prove the following result.